uptrain-ai/uptrain/README.md

 ## Stay Updated
-We are continuously improving the package by simplifying the interface as well as adding tons of features.
+We are continuously working to improve the package and would love to see your issues.
 Support us by giving the project a star!

 Please fill this form to provide your feedback: https://forms.gle/PXd89D5LiFubro9o9